BadrKali/subscription-tracker/README.md

 # Subscription Tracker API

 ## Overview
-The Subscription Tracker API is a robust backend solution designed to manage user subscriptions, send automated reminders, and handle various backend operations.
-This project is built using Node.js, Express, MongoDB, and BullMQ for job queues.
+The Subscription Tracker API is a simple project built with Node.js, Express, MongoDB, and BullMQ.
+It helps manage user subscriptions and send automated reminders.
+The goal is to explore BullMQ and practice good backend development habits with Node and Express.

 ## Features
 - **User authentication and authorization** using JWT.